 Minor Ancient Culture

-This minor will help you find your way around the material cultures of the Ancient and Medieval World, from the Mediterranean to our own Domplein in Utrecht.
-Central questions in this minor are: ‘How do we study material culture?’ and ‘How can we answer historical questions with the help of archaeology?’
-Read more about Archeology
+This minor will help you find your way around the material cultures of the ancient and medieval worlds, from the Mediterranean to our own Domplein in Utrecht.
+Central questions in this minor are: ‘How do you do archaeology?’ and ‘How can we answer historical questions with the help of archaeology?’
+More information.

 Research Master Ancient Studies

 We participate in the Research Master’s programme Ancient, Medieval and Renaissance Studies.
 Within this programme we are in charge of the track Ancient Studies.
 Here we offer graduate-level, interdisciplinary courses on all the main periods of ancient history including classical Greece, the Hellenistic world, the Roman Empire, and Late Antiquity.
 We also offer courses on cultural heritage, on the meaning of the past, and on Greek and Latin epigraphy.